 Find affordable Medicare Supplement Insurance plans

-In 47 states, there are 10 standardized Medicare Supplement plans that are denoted by the letters A through N (plans E, H, I, and J are no longer sold).
-The private insurance companies offering these plans do not have to offer every Medicare Supplement plan, but they must offer at least Plan A. If an insurance company chooses to offer any Medicare Supplement plans in addition to Plan A, it must offer either Plan C or Plan F along with any other standardized Medicare Supplement plans it offers.
+In 47 states, there are 10 standardized Medicare Supplement insurance plans that are denoted by the letters A through N (plans E, H, I, and J are no longer sold).
+The private insurance companies offering these plans do not have to offer every Medicare Supplement plan, but they must offer at least Plan A. If an insurance company chooses to offer any Medicare Supplement insurance plans in addition to Plan A, it must offer either Plan C or Plan F along with any other standardized Medicare Supplement insurance plans it offers.

 Please note that although the names may sound similar, the “parts” of Medicare, such as Part A and Part B, are not the same as Medigap Plan A, Plan B, etc.

-Medicare Supplement plan coverage
+Medicare Supplement insurance plan basic benefits

 - Medicare Part A coinsurance costs up to an additional 365 days after Medicare benefits are exhausted